DharshakChandraP/Bike-sharing-Demand-Forecasting-using-Linear-Regression/README.md

 # Bike-sharing-Demand-Forecasting-using-Linear-Regression
-Problem Statement A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
-Many bike share systems allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
-This bike can then be returned to another dock belonging to the same system.
+### Problem Statement:
+A bike-sharing system offers short-term bike rentals, either for a fee or free of charge.
+Users can access bikes from docks equipped with payment systems, and return them to any dock within the same network.

-A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-The company is finding it very difficult to sustain in the current market scenario.
-So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.
+The US bike-sharing provider, BoomBikes, has faced substantial revenue declines due to the COVID-19 pandemic.
+To navigate this challenging market, the company seeks to develop a strategic plan to boost revenue once the lockdowns end and the economy recovers.

-In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
-They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.
+BoomBikes aims to gauge the post-quarantine demand for shared bikes in response to the pandemic and emerge as a prominent service provider, positioning for significant profitability.

-They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends.
-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market.
-The company wants to know:
+They have engaged a consulting firm to discern the factors influencing shared bike demand, specifically in the American market.
+The company aims to answer two key questions:

+1. Identify significant variables for predicting shared bike demand.
+2. Assess the effectiveness of these variables in describing bike demand.

-Which variables are significant in predicting the demand for shared bikes.
-How well those variables describe the bike demands Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
+Using data from meteorological surveys and lifestyle factors, the service provider has compiled a substantial dataset on daily bike demand across the American market.

+### Business Goal:
-Business Goal: You are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
+The task is to construct a model for predicting shared bike demand using available independent variables.
+This model will aid management in understanding how demand varies with different features.
+It will enable the adjustment of business strategies to align with demand levels and customer expectations.
+Additionally, the model will serve as a valuable tool for comprehending the demand dynamics of a new market.